Cinnamon Roll French Toast Bake

 To Make the Casserole:

-- Preheat the oven to 350°F (175°C).
-Grease a 9×13-inch baking dish with the butter or non-stick spray.
+- Preheat the oven to 350°F, and grease a 9×13-inch baking dish with non-stick spray.

 - Cut the cinnamon rolls into quarters, and spread them in an even layer in the prepared dish.2 cans refrigerated cinnamon rolls